wp-plugins/groups/readme.txt

 = 1.3.14 =
 * Added the option to quick-create group and capability within the access restriction meta-box.
+* Added the option to show groups granting access per capability in the access restriction meta-box.

 = 1.3.13 =
 * Fixed duplicate postmeta creaed when saving access restriction capabilities for a post.